History of the School

 Following Mrs Shepley's retirement in the summer of 2011, Mr Richard Bool was appointed as Headmaster.
 Recent developments have been extended sports facilities, including additional tennis and netball courts and cricket nets.

 A state-of-the-art Sixth Form Centre was opened in September 2014, offering a university-style lecture theatre, modern, interactive classrooms, The Atrium coffee shop and student-designed common room.
-A new Music Centre is due to open in September 2017.
+A new Music Centre opened in September 2017.

 The school has been largely rebuilt in the last twenty years and the modern buildings are surrounded by 37 acres of wood-fringed lawns, formal gardens and playing fields.
 Lingfield provides a welcoming environment for all denominations and is the only co-educational day school in the area which provides education from nursery to university.